 He was a tireless campaigner against Victoria’s liquor laws which, at the time, permitted only pubs to serve liquor without a meal.
 His quest was eventually successful, allowing him to open the Dogs’ Bar in two renovated buildings in Acland Street, St Kilda.
 The law also changed to permit alcohol to be served at outside tables.

 The Dog’s Bar was the forerunner of the many small bars that contribute to Melbourne’s unique character.
-It immediately became a trendy place to meet friends and, remarkably, has endured for thirty years.
-It was getting a bit tired after several changes of ownership but a new team took over in 2015, determined to restore the venue to its former glory.
+It immediately became a trendy place to meet friends and, remarkably, endured for more than thirty years.
+It was getting a bit tired after several changes of ownership until a new team took over in 2015, determined to restore the venue to its former glory.

 Reviews under the new ownership seemed mixed.